 Cst.
 Wyatt works with PSD Jax (narcotics and general purpose)

 Cst.
-Fox works with PSD Nixon (in training for narcotics) and PSD Jack (general purpose)
+Fox works with DDD Nixon and PSD Jack (general purpose)

 Cst.
 Keshane works with PSD Rakon